edysfy/Group_website/evalSect.md

 As discussed in our [Project Management & development process](sprints.md) document, the use of discord channels greatly aided discussion as we were able to keep focused the discussion on disperate elements of the project, instead of having one chat where everything was lumped into one place, meaning that we were able to keep track of and refer to implementation issues in specific areas.

 ### Reflective discussion of the success of the project.
 How well did our project fulfil the brief?
 Were all of our objectives met?

+On analysis of our qualitative data, we were able to conclude that throughout the process of feedback and the subsequent development of software, users started to see the purpose of the website as being more in line with what we initially set out for it to be.
+For us, this somewhat represented the success of the process behind how we evaluated user's perceptions of our product.
+*1. to see/ineract with other users’ posts (e.g – to gain insight...)
+-	2. to view trends in experienced emotions globally
+-	screenshot of ability to see others’ posts on the website
+-	screenshot of comment for this point*

 Broadly, we would argue that our project has been a success, both in meeting the brief and fulfilling our own objectives, although more so in some areas than others.
 The project brief was to develop a web app around the concept of 'serious play'; in our case we took that to mean bringing attention to a real world problem in a new and engaging - a playful - way, along with the prehaps enabling ways to address the problem.